-During the first round of induction therapy, children often stay in the hospital for 4 weeks until their blood cell counts recover.
+During the first round of induction therapy, children often stay in the hospital for at least 4 weeks until their blood cell counts recover.
 The large doses of chemotherapy given during induction destroys most of the leukemia cells, as well as healthy bone marrow cells.
 Most patients develop dangerously low blood cell counts and may become very ill.
-Patients often require transfusions of red blood cells and platelets.
-In order to reduce the risk of infection, antibiotics are given to prevent and treat bacterial and fungal infections.
-During this time the doctor will order blood and bone marrow tests to see how well the treatment is working.
+They often require transfusions of red blood cells and platelets.
+To reduce the risk of infection, antibiotics are given to prevent and treat bacterial and fungal infections.
+During this time, the doctor will order blood and bone marrow tests to see how well the treatment is working.
 After blood cell counts recover, children may go home for a few days or a week and then return to the hospital for the second round of induction, followed by another 4 weeks of recovery in the hospital.
-The second round of induction therapy may contain the same drugs that were used in the first round, or it may be a new chemotherapy regimen.
+Some institutions will allow a subset of children to leave the hospital a week after chemotherapy with close outpatient follow-up.
+The second round of induction therapy may use the same drugs that were used in the first round, or it may be a new chemotherapy regimen.